Adjuvant and neoadjuvant chemotherapy for soft tissue sarcoma of the extremities

 Soft tissue sarcomas (STS) are uncommon malignant tumors that arise from extraskeletal connective tissues, including the peripheral nervous system.
 They can arise at any body site, but are most common in the extremities, particularly the lower limbs.
 (See "Clinical presentation, histopathology, diagnostic evaluation, and staging of soft tissue sarcoma", section on 'Clinical presentation'.)

 In treating STS of the extremities, the major therapeutic goals are long-term survival, avoidance of a local recurrence, maximizing function, and minimizing morbidity.
 Surgical resection is the cornerstone of potentially curative treatment.
 For nearly all patients with extremity sarcomas >5 cm, the addition of radiation therapy (RT) improves local control, and it has also had a significant impact on limb salvage.
 There are advantages to preoperative (neoadjuvant) as compared with postoperative (adjuvant) administration of RT, and for neoadjuvant therapy utilizing combinations of RT and chemotherapy, particularly for recurrent and large, high-grade primary tumors.
 These topics are discussed in detail elsewhere.
-(See "Local treatment for primary soft tissue sarcoma of the extremities and chest wall" and "Treatment of locally recurrent and unresectable, locally advanced soft tissue sarcoma of the extremities".)
+(See "Overview of multimodality treatment for primary soft tissue sarcoma of the extremities and chest wall" and "Treatment of locally recurrent and unresectable, locally advanced soft tissue sarcoma of the extremities".)

 Systemic chemotherapy is a routine component of treatment for several sarcomas that occur predominantly in children (eg, rhabdomyosarcoma, Ewing sarcoma, and osteogenic sarcoma).
 However, the value of adjuvant chemotherapy in patients undergoing resection of the adult-type localized extremity STS (eg, leiomyosarcoma, liposarcoma, synovial sarcoma) remains controversial due to the complexity of the group of diagnoses involved.